saltstack/salt/doc/topics/transports/raet/index.rst

 ==================

-Using RAET in Salt is easy, the main difference is that the core dependencies change, instead of needing pycrypto, M2Crypto, ZeroMQ and PYZMQ, the packages libsodium, libnacl, ioflo and raet are required.
+Using RAET in Salt is easy, the main difference is that the core dependencies change, instead of needing pycrypto, M2Crypto, ZeroMQ, and PYZMQ, the packages libsodium, libnacl, ioflo, and raet are required.
 Encryption is handled very cleanly by libnacl, while the queueing and flow control is handled by ioflo.
 Distribution packages are forthcoming, but libsodium can be easily installed from source, or many distributions do ship packages for it.